Adacko2911/Master-thesis-project/README.md

 > Aleksandra Dacko
 ---

-This repository contains all the files for my master's thesis at UU, Graduate School of Social and Behavioural Sciences of Utrecht University.
-Program in Methodology and Statistics for the Behavioural, Biomedical and Social Sciences (MSBBSS).
+I'm a reasearch master student of the programme in Methodology and Statistics for the Behavioural, Biomedical and Social Sciences (MSBBSS) at Utrecht University.
+This repository is a research archive of my master thesis project.